-The CAO, on advice from the RECG, makes the final determination to ask for assistance from a neighbouring municipality.
-The CAO also makes the decision to provide assistance to a neighbouring municipality under a Mutual Assistance Agreement.
+The CAO, on advice from the RECG, makes the final determination to ask for assistance from a neighboring municipality.
+The CAO also makes the decision to provide assistance to a neighboring municipality under a Mutual Assistance Agreement.

-Assistance from the Province of Ontario through the Office of the Fire Marshal and Emergency Management
+Assistance from the Province through Emergency Management Ontario

-On the declaration of an Emergency by the Head of Council, the Ontario Fire Marshal and Emergency Management may deploy a liaison team to the REOC.
+On the declaration of an Emergency by the Head of Council, Emergency Management Ontario may deploy a liaison team to the REOC.
 This team will provide advice and assistance to the RECG.
 The Provincial Emergency Operations Centre (PEOC) can provide support as required.